MazrimT/yet-another-retry/README.md

 - e: Exception      - must be first accepted parameter
 - **kwargs          - must be last accepted parameter

-Any kwargs added to the retry decorator will be passed on to both the retry and exception handlers.
+Keep in mind that any parameters added to the retry decorator will be passed on to both the retry and exception handlers.

 ## Retry handlers
 A retry handler is expected to return a float or integer that the retry function will sleep for before the next attempt.
-The default retry_handler has a parameter `base_delay_seconds` that can be sent as a parameter to the decorator to modify the number of seconds it sleeps for.
+The default retry handler has a parameter `retry_delay` that can be sent as a parameter to the decorator to modify the number of seconds it sleeps for.

 See examples in the examples folder